David Fincher: Method

-Fincher's filmmaking process always begins with extensive research and preparation, although he said the process is different every time.
-"I enjoy reading a script that you can see in your head, and then I enjoy the casting and I enjoy the rehearsal, and I enjoy all the meetings about what it should be, what it could be, what it might be", he said.
-Fincher admits he has autocratic tendencies and likes to micro-manage every part of the production.
-“He was always a rebel...
-Always challenging the status quo,” colleague Sigurjon Sighvatsson said.
+Fincher's filmmaking process always begins with extensive research and preparation, although he has said the process is different every time: "I enjoy reading a script that you can see in your head, and then I enjoy the casting and I enjoy the rehearsal, and I enjoy all the meetings about what it should be, what it could be, what it might be."
+He has admitted to having autocratic tendencies and prefers to micromanage every aspect of a film's production.
+Icelandic film producer Sigurjón Sighvatsson, with whom Fincher has collaborated for decades, has said that "[Fincher] was always a rebel ... always challenging the status quo".

-Known for his meticulous eye for detail and perfectionist qualities, Fincher performs thorough research when casting actors to ensure their suitability for the part.
-"He's really good at finding the one detail that was missed.
-He knows more than anybody", said colleague Max Daly.
-"He's just scary smart, sort of smarter than everyone else in the room", said producer Laura Ziskin.
-In addition, the director approaches editing like "intricate mathematical problems".
-Zodiac editor, Angus Wall, said it was like "putting together a Swiss watch...
-All the pieces are so beautifully machined.
-He's incredibly specific.
+Known for his perfectionism and meticulous eye for detail, Fincher performs thorough research when casting actors to ensure their suitability for the part.
+His colleague Max Daly said, "He's really good at finding the one detail that was missed.
+He knows more than anybody."
+Producer Laura Ziskin said of him, "He's just scary smart, sort of smarter than everyone else in the room."
+He approaches editing like "intricate mathematical problems".
+Long-time collaborator Angus Wall said that editing Zodiac was like "putting together a Swiss watch ... all the pieces are so beautifully machined".
+He elaborated, "[Fincher] is incredibly specific.
 He never settles.
 And there's a purity that shows in his work."

-When working with actors, Fincher demands a grueling retake after retake to capture a scene perfectly.
-For instance, the Zodiac cast-members were required to do an upward of seventy takes for certain scenes, much to the displeasure of Jake Gyllenhaal.
-Rooney Mara had to endure ninety-nine takes for a scene in The Social Network, and said that the director enjoys challenging people.
-Gone Girl averaged fifty takes per scene.
-In one of the episodes for Mindhunter, it was reported that a nine-minute scene took eleven hours to shoot.
-When asked about this method, Fincher said "I hate earnestness in performance... usually by Take 17 the earnestness is gone", adding that he wants a scene to be as natural and authentic as possible.
+When working with actors, Fincher is known to demand a grueling series of takes to capture a scene perfectly.
+For instance, the Zodiac cast members were required to do upwards of 70 takes for certain scenes, much to the displeasure of Jake Gyllenhaal.
+Rooney Mara had to endure 99 takes for a scene in The Social Network and said that Fincher enjoys challenging people.
+Gone Girl averaged 50 takes per scene.
+In one of the episodes for Mindhunter, it was reported that a nine-minute scene took 11 hours to shoot.
+When asked about this method, Fincher said, "I hate earnestness in performance ... usually by take 17 the earnestness is gone."
+He added that he wants a scene to be as natural and authentic as possible.
 Some actors appreciate this approach, arguing that the subtle adjustments have a big difference in the way a scene is carried.
-Others have been critical however, "[Fincher] wants puppets.
-He doesn't want actors that are creative", said R. Lee Ermey.
+Others have been critical, with R. Lee Ermey stating, "[Fincher] wants puppets.
+He doesn't want actors that are creative."

-He prefers shooting with Red digital cameras, under natural or pre-existing light conditions rather than using elaborate light setups.
-Fincher is also known to use computer-generated imagery, which is mostly unnoticeable to the viewer.
+Fincher prefers shooting with Red digital cameras, under natural or pre-existing light conditions rather than using elaborate lighting setups.
+Fincher is known to use computer-generated imagery, which is mostly unnoticeable to the viewer.
 He does not normally use hand-held cameras during filming, instead preferring cameras on a tripod.
-Fincher said, "Handheld has a powerful psychological stranglehold.
+He said, "Handheld has a powerful psychological stranglehold.
 It means something specific and I don't want to cloud what's going on with too much meaning."
-He has also experimented with the disembodied camera movement, notably in Panic Room, where the camera glides around the house to give the impression of surveillance by an unseen observer.
+He has experimented with the disembodied camera movement, notably in Panic Room, where the camera glides around the house to give the impression of surveillance by an unseen observer.